cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 The `gitops-repo_repo`, `gitops-repo_token`, `entitlement_key`, `server_url`, and `cluster_login_token` values will be loaded automatically from the credentials.properties file that was configured in an earlier step.

-15. The `cp4d-instance_storage_vendor` variable should have already been populated by the `setup-workspace.sh` script.
-This should have the value `portworx` or `ocs`, depending on the selected storage option.

 16. You will see that the `repo_type` and `repo_host` are set to GitHub you can change these to other Git Providers, like GitHub Enterprise or GitLab.

 17. For the `repo_org` value set it to your default org name, or specific a custom org value.
 This is the organization where the GitOps Repository will be created in.
 Click on top right menu and select Your Profile to take you to your default organization.